thought-driven/bummr/README.md

 Add a file called `.bummr-build.sh` to the root of your git directory.

-Here is a suggested `.bummr-build.sh` which will `bundle exec rake` 4 times:
+Here is a suggested `.bummr-build.sh` which will use `bundle exec rake` to test your build 4 times:

+Set `MAX_TRIES` to `1` if you only want to run it once.

 `.bummr-build.sh`